 Then one morning when I was six, a tragedy.
 She left.
 Her body could no longer keep up with the physical demands of looking after a young child and keeping a four-bedroom house spotlessly clean, and she was going to take care of an older lady instead.

 I had to go to school that morning.
 I couldn’t speak.
 The girl who sat next to me reported me to the teacher, who called me to the front of the large class.
-She told me off for misbehaving when she asked me what was wrong with me and I couldn’t answer.
+The teacher scolded me for misbehaving when she asked me what was wrong with me and I couldn’t answer.
 How could I tell her – or anyone – that my whole world had crumbled?
 That love had left my life.

 Reading about the other little girl in Dr. Gordon’s book opened up the wound, the trauma, that I thought I had overcome.
 I found myself painfully mourning and longing for that lost love.
 What to do?